seccubus/seccubus/documentation/having-trouble-after-upgrading-to-seccubus-150.md

 category: faq
 layout: page
-title: Having trouble after ungrading to Seccubus 1.5.0?
+title: Having trouble after upgrading to Seccubus 1.5.0?
 ---
 There have been some reports about troubles after upgrading from Seccubus 1.4 and earlier to version 1.5.0